Inflation in Europe - Cost-Push drivers

 CURRENT READINGS

-• Finally, at 78%, EU industrial capacity utilizationis limited but growing, and remains below the historical limit that anticipates emerging inflation pressures.
+• Finally, at 78%, EU industrial capacity utilization is is limited but growing, and remains below the historical limit that anticipates emerging inflation pressures.

 MARKET IMPLICATIONS

-In light of the above, production activites offer mixed views with some cost-push pressures that could marginally contribute to rising prices.
+Taking all this together, production activities offer mixed views with some cost-push pressures that could marginally contribute to rising prices.